gsomoza/consider-donating-composer/README.md

 That's it!
 When someone installs your package they will see a message on their terminal, like the following:
 ```
-Your project depends on the generous work of real people and organizations.
+Your project depends on the generous work of real people.
 Please consider donating to the following open-source projects:

     * gabriel/consider-donating